You’re mad as hell because your new WD My Passport drive is ‘read only’ on your Mac.

 Imagine your Mac has failed.
 And you’re desperate for your backup.
 But wait the backup you need is on the My Passport drive.
 And to get to that backup you need the WD Security software installed.

 But your Mac is wiped.
 You need your Mac’s backup to get to the WD security software.

 You see the problem?

-You are then in an almighty bind.
-It has happened to users.
+You’re then in an almighty bind.
+And this exact situation has happened.

 It could be a Mac process is accessing the hard drive causing this error.

 Check Time Machine auto backup is selected off.

 Often simply retrying the formatting clears the problem.